 Explore the Farms

-Scroll down to browse through the 33 Farms and 6 Heritage Sites featured in the 21st annual Kaw Valley Farm Tour.
+Scroll down to browse through the 34 Farms and 4 Heritage Sites featured in the 2026 Kaw Valley Farm Tour.

-Click into each profile to learn more about what is offered at each farm, then plan your route with our digital map.
+Click into each profile to learn more about what is offered at each farm.
 Discover amazing Kansas products, and meet the farmers behind everything from pumpkins and poultry to wildflowers and wine!

 Filter by Tags